AlisterT/openjazz/README.md

 is a free, open-source version of the classic Jazz Jackrabbit™ games.

-OpenJazz can be compiled on a wide range of operating systems, including Windows, macOS, GNU/Linux and *BSD.
+OpenJazz can be compiled on a wide range of operating systems, including Windows, macOS, GNU/Linux and BSD flavors.
 Also ports are available for some homebrew platforms, for example Wii and PSP.

 To play, you will need the files from one of the original games.